 If you subscribe to my newsletter, (and if you don’t – ummm…. why not?
 There’s always lots of good stuff in it – events to attend, freebies to access and sometimes a few laughs too!
-Get it here.) then you are probably crystal clear that I am NOT a fan of New Year’s resolutions.
+Send me a quick email to join!) then you are probably crystal clear that I am NOT a fan of New Year’s resolutions.
 Because so few people – me included – are ever able to achieve these mostly rigid and self-flagellating pronouncements.

 I do think honest reflection on what went right and what held us back is important though.
 As is some contemplation on what strategies and tool and support you are going to need to get there.
 Because setting the exact same goals every year and getting stalled out every single time is not good for the psyche.

 When it comes to setting the exact same goal every time, (“This year – THIS year – I’m going to lose that 20 lbs I was supposed to lose last year and the year before and the year before that…”), it’s a good idea to take a step back and consider what other factors are at play if we’re not accomplishing what we set out to do.